List of 2022 FIFA World Cup controversies: Argentina–France final

 After Argentina's win in the final, Qatari Emir Sheikh Tamim bin Hamad Al Thani presented an Arab cloak, a bisht, to Lionel Messi.
 In Qatar, using a bisht traditionally display a high status, used by royals.
 Some people criticised the gesture, saying it marred the moment when Messi lifted the World Cup; BBC host Gary Lineker said it was "a shame they've covered his shirt" during "a magic moment".
 However, fan and media reactions were mixed, with some commentators describing journalists who criticised the bisht presentation as salty.

 Argentine goalkeeper Emiliano Martínez, after winning the Golden glove trophy (which resembles a giant hand), placed it on his groin and pointed towards fans in front of the FIFA president and Qatari Emir, which some detractors saw as a vulgar gesture.

-Turkish celebrity Salt Bae was seen on the pitch, intruding to talk to the Argentine players, despite the clear discomfort of the players around him.
+Turkish celebrity Nusret Gökçe was seen on the pitch, intruding to talk to the Argentine players, despite the clear discomfort of the players around him.
 He was also behaving inappropriately around the World Cup trophy and taking medals from the Argentines to bite into it.